Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Safety & Precautions

-Individuals taking medication containing vitamin D should seek medical advice before combining sources.
-Supplementation is not recommended in cases of granulomatosis (sarcoidosis) without medical supervision, due to increased calcitriol conversion.
-During pregnancy or breastfeeding, medical advice helps adjust the dosage.
+People already taking a medicine that contains vitamin D should seek medical advice before combining sources.
+Supplementation is not advised without medical supervision in cases of granulomatosis, including sarcoidosis, where conversion to calcitriol runs high.
+It calls for close monitoring in cases of impaired kidney function, since renal activation of vitamin D is altered.
+During pregnancy or breastfeeding, medical advice helps adjust the intake.

 Scientific Studies